This article about the Best Double Strollers for Travel was written by baby travel expert Celine Brewer and may contain affiliate links.

 7. Easily Accessible Storage

-You’ll still be carrying around all the diapers, snacks and other baby travel essentials, so choose a travel stroller with enough storage.
-You can also add on a universal stroller organizer add more storage!
+You’ll still be carrying around all the diapers, snacks and other baby travel essentials, so choose a travel double stroller with enough storage.
+You can also add on a universal stroller organizer to add more storage!

 9. Extended Life

 Not all travel strollers have a high max weight capacity.
 If you are traveling with a baby and a toddler, you’ll want a high max weight capacity for the seats so your toddler doesn’t outgrow it.
 Similar with travel with twins, you want your stroller to last throughout the toddler years.